-\item \defenseone, such as \defmodelwmPre and \defdatawmPre, uses a risk (\ref{step3}=yes), and \defensetwo protects against these risks (e.g., \defoutrem).
-There is a conflict and we mark such combinations as (\greenmarkNaive, \redmarkOurs) which include \textbf{C21}, \textbf{C23}, \textbf{C36}, \textbf{C37}, and \textbf{C38}. \end{enumerate} \end{itemize} \textbf{\ul{Evaluation of Combination Effectiveness.}} We empirically evaluate the 30 combinations on \texttt{FMNIST} and \texttt{UTKFACE}, and the results are indicated in Table~\ref{tab:interactions}.
-For each combination, we compare the effectiveness metrics for each defense to the ``single defense'' baseline from Table~\ref{tab:tab_eval_standalone}.
-We use green to indicate that the metrics are better or similar to the ``single defense'' baseline; orange for worse than single defense but better than ``no defense'' baseline; and red for similar or worse than ``no defense'' baseline.
-Metrics indicated by orange can still be useful since it provides some protection compared to the ``no defense'' baseline.
-However, we consider the worst case by a treating a combination as a conflict if atleast one of the datasets has atleast one metric marked with either orange or red.
+\item \defenseone, such as \defmodelwmPre and \defdatawmPre, uses a risk (\ref{step3}=yes), and \defensetwo mitigates these risks (e.g., \defoutrem).
+There is a conflict and we mark them as (\greenmarkNaive, \redmarkOurs) which include \textbf{C21}, \textbf{C23}, \textbf{C36}-\textbf{C38}. \end{enumerate} \end{itemize} We evaluate the 30 combinations on \texttt{FMNIST} and \texttt{UTKFACE} (Table~\ref{tab:tab_eval_combinations}).
+For each combination, we compare the effectiveness metrics for each defense to ``single defense'' from Table~\ref{tab:tab_eval_standalone}.
+We use green to indicate that the metrics are better or similar to ``single defense''; orange for worse than single defense but better than ``no defense''; and red for similar or worse than ``no defense''.
+Metrics marked as orange can still be useful since it provides some protection compared to ``no defense''.
+We consider the worst case by a treating a combination as a conflict if atleast one dataset has atleast one metric marked as orange or red.